 2. Outbound-only connections

-ZTNA allows only outbound connections, making application infrastructure and network invisible to unauthorized users — they’re locked out.
-In turn, IP addresses aren’t exposed to the public internet, making the network impossible to pinpoint.
+ZTNA allows only outbound connections, making application infrastructure and network invisible to unauthorized users—they’re locked out.
+In turn, IP addresses aren’t exposed to the public internet, making user location on the network impossible to pinpoint.

 3. Limited application access